 Kobe Bryant autographs are still one of the biggest pulls for modern collectors, but Notable Nicknames makes them a little more special with inscriptions.
 There were two different versions in 2009-10 National Treasures.
 Cards with "MVP" are numbered to 35 and cards with "Black Mamba" are numbered to 99.

 Notable Nicknames returned in 2012-13 National Treasures, and Kobe Bryant was again included in the set.
 This time, "Vino" was the moniker featured.
-Certainly not as flashy or evocative as "Black Mamba," but Bryant's new nickname and a print run of 49 still produced strong sales.
+If you don't understand the reference of Kobe's other nickname, think of a fine wine and what age does to it.
+Certainly not as flashy or evocative as Black Mamba, Bryant's new moniker and a print run of 49 still stand out for collectors.

 While the NT inscriptions are obviously impressive, nearly any Kobe Bryant autograph from National Treasures is a worthwhile addition.